BM345/NagwaSchemas/question/response_json_specification.md

 ### Answer Objects

+The student answer object captures the answer that the student submitted for the question part.
+The normalised student answer object captures the normalised version of the answer that the student submitted.
+We only validate and normalise certain types of answers - answers where the student has had to type something into an answer box - so the normalised student answer object does not appear in all response objects.
+The correct answer object captures the correct answer to the question part.

-The student answer object, the normalised student answer object, and the correct answer object all always have the same structure as each other.
+The student answer object, the normalised student answer object, and the correct answer object always have the same structure as each other.
 What that structure is, however, is dependent on the value of the `response_format` property.

 #### response_format = "choices"

 The response format can be `choices` if the question part type is `mcq`.
-In this case the answer objects have one property, `choices`, the value of which is an array of references.
-For the student answer object, these references are for the choices that the student has chosen.
-For the correct answer object, these references are for the correct choices.
-An example of these objects is shown below.
+In this case, the answer objects have one property, `choices`, the value of which is an array of references.
+The references are defined in the question XML.

 ```json
 "student_answer": {